 Jade Pothos does better than other Pothos in lower light conditions and usually does fine in medium to medium-low light.
 Small leaves mean the plant needs more light than it’s getting.

-Pothos generally prefer typical room temperature and will thrive in climates between 65 – 85° degrees Fahrenheit.
+Pothos generally prefer typical room temperature and will thrive between 65 – 85° degrees Fahrenheit climates.

 Tips On Watering Jade Pothos